vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 I might also discretionarily do the standing-on-one-leg-with-eyes-closed at other times of the day.

+#### Settings 2024-11-30 onward

+From 2024-11-30 onward, in order to save time, particularly in the morning when time may be more scarce, I am making the following
+change:

+* I do the standing-on-one-leg-with-eyes-closed exercise prior to jogging *only* on days where I don't plan to do weight-lifting and push-ups after returning from jogging.

+* I'll continue to do the standing-on-one-leg-with-eyes-closed exercise after joggging and before weight-lifting.

+The net effect of this change is that rather than doing the exercise an average of 1.5 times a day (twice on days when I do weight-lifting (before and after jogging) and once on other days, I now do the exercise just once per day.
+While the total time saved is about 2-3 minutes which is not much, saving that time before going jogging gives me a bit more flexibility insofar as it gets my exercise finished sooner, which in turn unblocks me to eat sooner and do other post-meal activities sooner.

+The motivation for this change is that at this point, I have hit a level that I only wish to maintain, not build from.
+My guess is that doing the exercise once a day is sufficient for the goal of maintaining (in fact I may be able to build even doing it once a day, so further reduction in the future may also happen).

+The other notes about the exercise remain unchanged.

 ## Standing on one leg with eyes open: standard version

 I already mentioned standing on one leg with eyes open as an exercise I might do if I am not able to clear the threshold for standing on one leg with eyes closed.
-However, separate from that, I should also do the exercise of standing on one leg with eyes open (for two minutes or however long I can maintain my balance) once a week, once for each leg.
+However, separate from that, I should also do the exercise of standing on one leg with eyes open (for two minutes or however long I can maintain my balance) at least once a month (EDITED 2024-11-30 from "once a week"), once for each leg.
 Since this is a somewhat time-consuming exercise, I should generally do it on a weekend day; it generally makes sense to do before strength exercises, so I should do it on the weekend day that I'm doing strength exercises.